philcallahan/capstone/README.md

-# capstone
+# Phil Callahan's 2022 Capstone
-This repository contains supplemental information supporting my capstone report due 01May2022
+This repository contains supplemental material supporting Phil Callahan's capstone course report due 01May2022 in partial fulfillment of the requirements for the degree of Master of Science in Data Science.